fentresspaul61B/Deploy-Coqui-TTS-GCP/README.md

 # Errors?

-Now getting 500 error, want to redploy with no changes so if its just a build fail?
+Now getting 500 error, want to re deploy with no changes so if its just a build fail?